- Word count: 100 - 300 words

 - Include definitions of terms

-Your abstract is short, you have your paper for this.
+Your abstract is short, you can include this information in your entry upload.

 - Include information not in your submission

-Your abstract is a summary of your work, not an extension of it.
+Your abstract is a summary of your coursework, not an extension of it.